-The 26th session of the Conference of the Parties (COP 26) will be the most important official climate change event since the Paris Agreement was signed in 2015, and it's taking place in Glasgow, 9-19 November 2020.
+The 26th session of the Conference of the Parties (COP 26) will be the most important climate negotiations since the Paris agreement was signed in 2015.
+It's taking place in Glasgow, 9-19 November 2020.

 So what is 'COP26'?
 The Conference of the Parties, or COP, is the supreme decision-making body of the United Nations Framework Convention on Climate Change (UNFCCC).
 Its 195 member countries meet annually for 2 weeks to, in theory, get to grips with the climate crisis.
 The '26' demonstrates that this will be the 26th such event.
 Seriously, this has been going on for decades...

 In 2015, in Paris, a big step was taken where all the member states signed up to an agreement to aim to limit warming to no more than 1.5C above pre-industrial levels (avoiding some of the most catastrophic impact, but still harming many people and ecosystems).
 BUT the agreement involved very little in the way of practical commitments to decarbonise or to transfer wealth from richer, heavily polluting countries to poorer nations who are suffering the impacts of climate change.
 The pledges that were made would set the world on a course not for 1.5C warming, but around 3.5C.
 The usefulness of Paris depended on increasing these commitments at subsequent meetings.
 Especially around taking action right now, not just setting long-term targets.